-THREE SETS OF SITE PLAN: At a scale of 1" = 10' showing:
+THREE SETS OF SITE PLAN: At a scale of 1'' = 10' showing: (ARC may make exceptions and not require a site plan submittal if Randy has preformed the work of clearing and grading)

 - Property lines, setback lines, wetland limits and easements with dimensions shown - Tree survey showing location of existing trees 6" diameter and larger. - All streets adjacent to lot with street names - Any existing utility structures on lot. - Any areas to be graded - Outline of house foundation walls, decks, terraces, steps, stoops and roof overhand - Outline of exterior house walls, decks, driveways and walks on adjacent lots that are within ten feet of any property line - Finish floor elevation of first floor and garage slab - Drives and walks with dimensions and materials indicated - Proposed garden walls, retaining walls, fences, screens, etc. with dimensions and materials indicated - Pools and/or spas - Location and description of any other accessory use (playground equipment, gazebos, etc.) - Percent of lot covered by impervious surfaces - Topographical survey and plan at two foot (2') intervals